-In calendar 2017, the Water Filtration Plant treated 7,615,645,000 gallons of water using the following processes:
+In calendar 2020, the Water Filtration Plant treated 7,181,279,698 gallons of water using the following processes:

 - Ozonation-Generated on-site, ozone disinfects and breaks down organic matter making the water more efficiently filtered.
-This is the most effective disinfectant for the parasites giardia and cryptosporidium. - Coagulation & Flocculation using cationic polymer and alum to make tiny particles in the water stick together to form larger particles, which can be better trapped in filters. - Direct Filtration-This removes particles from the water using a coal and sand filter. - pH Adjustment-Lime (calcium oxide) is added to make the water less acidic and less corrosive. - Disinfection with Chlorine to kill bacteria and other microorganisms. - Corrosion Control-A blended phosphate corrosion inhibitor is added to make the water less corrosive.
+This is the most effective disinfectant for the parasites giardia and cryptosporidium. - Coagulation & Flocculation using alum and cationic polymer- This makes tiny particles in the water stick together to form larger particles, which can be better trapped in filters. - Direct Filtration-This removes particles from the water using anthracite (a type of coal) as a filter. - pH Adjustment-Lime (calcium oxide) is added to make the water less acidic and less corrosive. - Disinfection with Chlorine- Kills bacteria and other microorganisms. - Corrosion Control-A blended phosphate corrosion inhibitor is added to make the water less corrosive.

-Water Quality Testing Results for 2017
+Water Quality Testing Results for 2020

-The following tables and descriptions provide a complete summary of all contaminants detected in Worcester's water in 2017.
+The following tables and descriptions provide a complete summary of all contaminants detected in Worcester's water in 2020.
 The tables may contain several terms and abbreviations that may be unfamiliar to you.
-To help you better understand these terms, we are providing the following important definitions.
+To help you better understand these terms, we provide the following important definitions.